 - Submit to Geology Department Head Jeff Rahl and Geology Administrative Assistant a justification for funding.
 Your justification should include at least a preliminary schedule of talks and events that you plan to attend, and why you think this would be beneficial to your current work and future plans in geology, or, in other words, what you hope to gain from the experience.

 - Include with your justification the days you will travel to and from the meeting.
 We will need to know what time you can leave campus and what time you need to be back on campus.
 Remember, you need to have cleared any absences from classes with professors before you submit your request.

 - Read and sign the Travel Agreement.

-- After the conference you need to submit to Geology Department Head Lisa Greer and Geology Administrative Assistant Sarah Wilson a 1 to 2 page summary of your experience at the meeting, including the most interesting presentations and topics you attended, the benefit that attending the meeting had for you as a student of geology or citizen, and any new opinions you have about the geological profession.
+- After the conference you need to submit to Geology Department Head Jeff Rahl and Geology Administrative Assistant Sarah Wilson a 1 to 2 page summary of your experience at the meeting, including the most interesting presentations and topics you attended, the benefit that attending the meeting had for you as a student of geology or citizen, and any new opinions you have about the geological profession.
 These notes will likely be shared with the donors to the fund that supports your travel.